 In July 2014, the college welcomed its first female president when the Board of Trustees named Dr. Ann D. Bieber to the top position.
 Bieber has been with the college since 1981, having served in positions that impacted fundraising, academic affairs, economic development and student success.

-In 2016, LCCC will celebrate 50 years of serving the community with a series of community events and recognitions.
+In 2016, LCCC celebrated 50 years of serving the community with a series of community events and recognitions.